emerssso/StrictExtras/README.md

 Activities and Fragments may optionally implement `StrictActivityExtras` or `StrictFragmentArguments` but this really only allows you to avoid a cast when calling `extras()`.

+Check the `app` module for example usages.
+The `strictextras` module contains a library with the APIs.
+Library availability via Maven forthcoming.